 Jurassic Park (Genesis)

 Jurassic Park is the first film that I ever saw multiple times in the theater.
-It’s one of those few movies like Alien and Raiders of the Lost Ark that blends a creative story, a certain level of cool (Humans, dinosaurs and technology?
-Neat!), and an effects team that didn’t take “impossible” for an answer.
-It’s one of those “movie magic” films that can really free your imagination to run wild.
+It’s one of those few movies like Alien and Raiders of the Lost Ark that blends a creative story, a certain level of cool, and an effects team that didn’t take “impossible” for an answer.
 I bring it up because I didn’t mind the toys, games, shirts, and assorted marketing crap that flooded the years around its release.
 I didn’t blow this game off simply because I’ve had too much of The Park, and hopefully you won’t either.

 The Genesis game, developed by Blue Sky Software (who also covered Joe Montana Football and Vectorman, truly bookending the Genesis’ lifecycle) departs considerably from the SNES and PC versions.
 It’s a standard side-scrolling adventure through levels based on scenarios in the film and book.
 You play as the film’s hero, Dr. Alan Grant, in the main game, but can also select to play a different set of levels as a velociraptor out to eat him.